Backpacking the Philippines is often forgotten when it comes to travelling around Southeast Asia.

 A minimum of a month is what I recommend for travelling the Philippines.
 Basically, the more time the better.
 As the country’s tourism board states: It’s more fun in the Philippines!

-For more information on travelling the Philippines, check out the Lonely Planet Philippines (Travel Guide)!
+For more information on travelling the Philippines, check out the Lonely Planet guide to the Philippines!